 1943 Dodge WC51 Hood and Transfer Case Linkage Repairs

 There's a central hinge on the hood of this truck.
 Each side can open up to work on that side of the engine bay.
 Problem is, the hinge pivot on the back edge of the hood had broken off at some point and the hood halves no longer stay propped up.
-It's no wonder the pivot broke, as it's just the end of the hinge sheet metal that had been formed into a round peg.
+It's no wonder the pivot broke, as it's just the end of the sheet metal hinge that had been formed into a round peg.
 Here's a photo of the front hinge pivot for context.

 Tuesday, November 5, 2024